Last Updated on January 1, 2023

 If you’re a heavyweight sleeper, having the right mattress is crucial to your health and well-being.
 With your increased bulk and the potential for strain on your joints, sleeping on the wrong kind of mattress can lead to discomfort, painful pressure points and an all-around rotten night’s rest.

+While each of the mattresses we have reviewed makes excellent choices in their own right we think the best mattress for heavy people is the WinkBed Plus.
 We love this mattress because everything about it is designed with the obese sleeper in mind – right down to its name, which plays on the words ‘plus’ for the bigger individual.

 Painful pressure points at your shoulders, knees, and hips are reduced thanks to the multiple foam comfort layers, that cushion your body from head to toe without sagging.
 Rated at 6-7 on the firmness scale, this mattress is firm enough to support your weight, but not so firm that you feel like you’re sleeping on the floor.
 The pocketed coil layer responds to your every move, filling in the gaps along your contours to keep your spine in proper alignment all night long.

-This mattress offers great cooling properties to prevent uncomfortable night sweats, and features outstanding support on the mattress’ edges, so you won’t feel unstable at the perimeter of the bed.
+The WinkBed Plus offers great cooling properties to prevent uncomfortable night sweats, and features outstanding support on the mattress’ edges, so you won’t feel unstable at the perimeter of the bed.
 And to top it all off, the WinkBed Plus comes complete with its own extra-strong foundation as standard, so you can enjoy sleeping on it from the very first day of the generous 120-night trial.

 Leave a Comment